-Books are a great way for kids to learn about places you’re about to visit and destinations on your travel bucket list.
+Books are a great way for kids to learn about places you’ve visited and destinations on your travel bucket list.

 When they were younger, they loved books with colorful pictures, rhyming text, and adventurous characters.
-Now that they’re in school, they gravitate more to guidebooks that teach them about culture, food, history, and art.
+Now that they’re older, they gravitate more to those that teach them about culture, food, history, and art.

 Books make great budget-friendly presents.
 They’re educational, entertaining and don’t require batteries – hurray for quiet activity time! 😉

 If you’re looking for book recommendations for a travel-loving child, here are a few of our top “travel” books for kids.

 Favorite Travel Books for Toddlers and Preschoolers

 This board book is perfect for young travelers.
 Based on Disney’s It’s a Small World theme park ride, each page is filled with colorful pictures.
 Toddlers and preschoolers will enjoy learning how to say Hello in 10 different languages.

 This book takes you around the world as only Richard Scarry can.
 Colorful pictures and drawings will keep travel loving children engaged while learning about 33 cities and countries.

 In this timeless classic, the journey is more about life’s rollercoaster ride than visiting any particular place.
 With rhyming text, funny situations, and entertaining illustrations, this Dr. Seuss book encourages readers to forget about their fears and go explore the world.

 You can’t go wrong with this award-winning book that has entertained children for decades.
 Young readers will have fun to listening to Madeline’s mischievous antics in perfect rhyme all happening with a Parisian twist.
 The author’s illustrations add to the hilarity.